BradGreig/brownlow-predictor/docs/index.md

 Since the completion of the 2024 Brownlow medal, I have found some time to play around with a few of the suggested model improvements mentioned above.
 Further, I have also implemented a few additional models to quantify their performance.

-Below I will outline the main updates.
+Below I will outline the main updates.{#improvements-2024}

 ### Adding in a feature for the margin